-Click on *Stephanie’s photo (above) to be re-directed to her introduction page.
+Click on *Stephanie’s photo to be redirected to her introduction page.

 Original Post (July 2014):

 I have written about *Steph before, and though I’ve never met her, I wanted to give an update because I feel like she is a part of my life despite our distance, both literally and figuratively.
 To me, *Steph is a superhero.
 She has overcome a painful past and continues to learn new things every day.

-*Stephanie is blind, but that doesn’t stop her!
-She learned to use her brand new guide cane independently over the course of 2 short hours in one recent afternoon.
-This is a big thing for her, as she is very shy and timid due to her past. *Steph was walking all the way across the roof of the family’s apartment building where everyone gathers during the day (it is an open-air roof, which is common in India).
+*Stephanie is functionally blind.
+She recently learned to use her brand-new guide cane independently over the course of 2 short hours in one afternoon.
+This is big for her, as she is very shy and timid due to her past. *Steph was walking all the way across the roof of the family’s apartment building where everyone gathers during the day (it is an open-air roof, which is common in India).
 This may not seem extraordinary, but for her, it is.

 *Stephanie’s past affects her every day, and every day she makes more strides at overcoming that past.
 It’s no small feat – being only 13 (estimated to be somewhere between 13 and a year older) and already having been through so much is a huge burden to bear, and she does it with quiet poise and grace. *Steph loves to sing, whether by herself or with others.
 I’ve also got it under good authority that she has a beautiful singing voice. 🙂